deltachat/deltachat-pages/pl/help.md

 each chat member's Delta Chat app takes care of deleting the messages after the selected time span.
-The time span begins when the receiver's Delta Chat app first sees the message.
+The time span begins
+when the receiver first sees the message in Delta Chat.
 The messages are deleted
 both in each email account on the server, and in the app itself.